James-Leste/CS-E4160-Laboratory-Works-in-Networking-and-Security/A2_Email_Server.md

     sudo apt-get install procmial -y
     sudo apt-get install spamassassin spamc -y
     ```
-    **Note:** Upon installing postfix, the installation wizard
+    **Note:** Upon installing postfix, the installation wizard will prompt some configuration options.
+    1. General mail configuration type: Internet with smarthost
+    2. System mail: `tlab1`; (This will form the email address: `username@tlab1`)
+    3. SMTP relay host: default

+    If you want to change some of these configurations later, the following command can be used:
+    ```shell
+    sudo dpkg-reconfigure postfix
+    ```
-- 2.1 Configure the postfix configuration file main.cf to fill the requirements above.
-1p
+- **2.1 Configure the postfix configuration file main.cf to fill the requirements above.
+1p**

     **Solution**